Friday, November 16, 2018

 Image credits:

-Newgate Prison was the fearsome abode of sisters Alice and Castanea Barber, Westminster Abbey Royal Treasury Raid (1303) suspects, until Edward I's second wife, Queen Margaret of France, mercifully arranged for their release; depiction of front of Newgate Prison, Thomas Bayly's Herba Parietis (1650), frontispiece: Public Domain via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:Engraving_Of_Newgate_Prison.jpg
+Newgate Prison was the fearsome abode of sisters Alice and Castanea Barber, Westminster Abbey Royal Treasury Raid (1303) suspects, until Edward I's second wife, Queen Margaret of France, mercifully arranged for their release; depiction of front of Newgate Prison in Thomas Bayly's Herba Parietis (1650), frontispiece: Public Domain, via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:Engraving_Of_Newgate_Prison.jpg

-Edward I's second wife, Margaret of France, mercifully arranged for releases of sisters Alice and Castanea Barber from London's Newgate Prison; Margaret's seal as Queen of England, illustrated by R.B.
-Utting in Charles Boutell's English Heraldry (1867), pages 124 and 163: Public Domain via Internet Archive:
+Edward I's second wife, Margaret of France, mercifully arranged for releases of sisters Alice and Castanea Barber from London's Newgate Prison; (left to right) obverse (front) and reverse (back) of Margaret's seal as Queen of England, drawn by British illustrator R.B.
+(Robert Brooke) Utting (Feb.
+13, 1817-July 14, 1886), in Charles Boutell's English Heraldry (1867), pages 124 (No. 251: reverse) and 163 (No. 316: obverse): Not in copyright, via Internet Archive:

 obverse (front) of Queen Margaret's seal via Internet Archive @ https://archive.org/stream/englishheraldry00boutrich#page/n188/mode/1up;